liz4JS/alx-system_engeneering-devops/0x01-shell_permissions/README.md

-chmod u+x hello-it adds execute permission to the owner of the file chmod +114 hello-it adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. the file hello will be in the working directory chmod +x hello-it adds execution permission to the owner, the group owner and the other users, to the file
+chmod u+x hello-it adds execute permission to the owner of the file chmod +114 hello-it adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. the file hello will be in the working directory chmod +x hello-it adds execution permission to the owner, the group owner and the other users, to the file chmod 007 hello-it sets the permission to the file hello as follows; owner:no permission at all. group:no permission at all. other users:all the permissions